kameakihiko-1225/hr-project/replit.md

   - No mock data remaining; all counters use live `position_clicks` table queries
   - APIs returning accurate position titles and click counts from database relationships

+### July 16, 2025 - Position Card Layout Optimization & Button Visibility Fix - COMPLETED ✓
+- **Card Dimensions Optimization**: Adjusted position card sizing for better button visibility
+  - Maintained compact height at 440px as requested by user
+  - Increased card width from 380px to 460px to accommodate all buttons without cutoff
+  - Applied consistent dimensions to both public PositionCard and AdminPositionCard components
+- **Button Layout Improvements**: Optimized button spacing and layout for better fit
+  - Reduced button gaps from gap-2 to gap-1 for more efficient space utilization
+  - Added min-w-0 and truncate classes to prevent text overflow issues
+  - Made icons flex-shrink-0 to prevent icon compression under space constraints
+  - Changed text visibility from sm:inline to lg:inline for better space management
+- **Grid Layout Enhancement**: Updated OpenPositions component grid configuration
+  - Removed 2xl:grid-cols-4 to maintain maximum 3 cards per row on all screen sizes
+  - Updated grid layout to xl:grid-cols-3 ensuring exactly 3 cards per row on large screens
+  - Increased card wrapper max-width from 380px to 460px to match card dimensions
+- **Filter Dropdown Optimization**: Improved MultiSelect component for better user experience
+  - Reduced dropdown header padding and font size to prevent text overlap
+  - Compressed dropdown option padding from py-3 to py-2 for more compact display
+  - Decreased dropdown max-height from 240px to 192px to prevent content overlap
+- **Cross-Component Consistency**: Ensured uniform button behavior across all position cards
+  - Applied same hover effects and styling to all card buttons
+  - Maintained consistent button heights and spacing throughout the interface
+  - Verified proper button visibility on all screen sizes from mobile to desktop

 The architecture emphasizes type safety, developer experience, and scalability while maintaining simplicity for rapid development and deployment.